 - Once you enter the necessary details, you need to enter your date of birth in the corresponding field.

-- Once you have all the information ready, simply click the Submit button and follow the onscreen instruction.
+- Once you have all the information ready, click the Submit button and follow the onscreen instruction.

 Once you submit the required information, you can see the surcharge amount you need to pay and the reason for which the surcharge has been applied to your driving record.